A Journal of Joseph Conrad Studies

 J. H STAPE PRIZE

 Conradiana is pleased to announce the annual J. H. Stape Conradiana Prize for the best essay published each year in the journal.
-The prize is accompanied by $250 US for first place.
 Each year, the General Editor will select three finalists and ask the Executive Board to rank the essays.
 After receiving the scores from the Board members, the General Editor will tally the scores to determine a winner.

 Paul Armstrong (Brown University)